New bounds for the Moser-Tardos distribution: Proof of Theorem

 \subsection{Witness subdags}

 \begin{proposition} Suppose that $\tau$ is a witness tree, and that distinct nodes $v, v' \in \tau$ have the same depth.
-If $B, B'$ are the labels of $v, v'$ respectively then $B \not \sim B'$. \end{proposition} \begin{proof} We may assume that $v, v'$ are not the root node (since there is only one node of that depth).
-Thus, $B, B'$ are both bad-events (as opposed to the justifying event $A$).
+Then $L(v) \not \sim L(v')$. \end{proposition} \begin{proof} We may assume that $v, v'$ are not the root node.
+Thus, $L(v), L(v')$ are both bad-events (as opposed to the justifying event $A$).
 The earlier event would be eligible to placed as a child of the later one, thus will be placed either there or lower in the tree. \end{proof}

 \begin{definition}[Witness subdag] A \emph{witness subdag} is defined to be a directed acyclic simple graph, whose nodes are labeled with tuples $(B,x,y)$; if a node $v$ is labeled by $(B,x,y)$, we write $v \approx (x,y)$.
-This graph must in addition satisfy the following properties: \begin{enumerate} \item If any pair of nodes overlaps in a coordinate, that is, $v \approx (x,y) \sim (x', y') \approx v'$, then nodes $v, v'$ must be comparable (that is, either there is a path from $v$ to $v'$ or vice-versa). \item Every node of $G$ has in-degree at most two and out-degree at most two. \end{enumerate}
+This graph must in addition satisfy the following properties: \begin{enumerate} \item If for distinct nodes $v, v'$ we have $v \approx (x,y) \sim (x', y') \approx v'$, then either there is a path from $v$ to $v'$ or a path from $v'$ to $v$. \item Every node of $G$ has in-degree at most two and out-degree at most two. \end{enumerate} \end{definition}

-For witness trees, we use the terminology ``top'' to refer to nodes of less depth (closer to the root) and ``bottom'' to refer to nodes of greater depth.
-Similarly, for witness dags, we use the terminology ``top'' to refer to nodes close to sink nodes and ``bottom'' to refer to nodes close to source nodes.
-In both cases, ``bottom'' nodes occur earlier in time than ``top'' nodes.